 Eight states – Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, Washington and Wyoming – don't tax income at all.
 A ninth state, New Hampshire, only taxes capital gains and dividend income.
-(Tennessee taxes capital gains and dividends for the 2020 tax year, but not for 2021 and thereafter.)
 And five states – Alabama, Illinois, Hawaii, Mississippi and Pennsylvania – exclude pension income from state taxes.

 A patchwork of retirement income

 Pensions pay out a defined amount each month until an employee dies, which is why they are called defined benefit plans.
 Your payout typically depends on your salary over time, and how long you worked with the company.
 Pensions are becoming increasingly rare among private employers, however: Only 14 percent of Fortune 500 companies offered a pension plan to new hires in 2019, down from 59 percent in 1998.